 The evidence of proper management shows up now.
 Some issues can still be addressed, but others required attention months ago.

 You are in the final stretch of the pumpkin season in Michigan.
 Vines are dying down and cutting has begun.
 It is at this point you discover just how well your growing season management practices paid off.
 It is easy to get nervous right before the October rush.
-We are often asked when pumpkins should be harvested and what can be done for certain issues now, but the problems that are discovered now are often symptoms of poor early season management.
+We are often asked when pumpkins should be harvested and what can be done for certain issues now, but the problems that are discovered now are often symptoms of poor early season management or environmental conditions

 Poor control will result in defoliation, sunburned fruit and weak, brown handles.
-There is limited effectiveness with rescue sprays for powdery.
+There is limited effectiveness with rescue sprays.

 Worth spraying now?
 YES, if leaves, vines and fruit you intend to harvest are still green.
 Poor handle quality can make fruit unmarketable.

 What to use?
 Spray programs should start in August when heavy dews began to form, and continue through seven to 10 days before harvest, rotating between at least two of those products with different FRAC codes and tank mixed with Bravo Weatherstik [2 pints per acre, zero-day pre-harvest interval (PHI), FRAC M5] and a surfactant.
 The most effective products available include:

 - Inspire Super (16-20 ounces per acre, 7-day PHI, FRAC 9 and 3)

 - Pristine 39WG (12.5-18.5 ounces per acre, 0-day PHI, FRAC 7 and 11)

 - Procure 50WS (4-8 ounces per acre, 0-day PHI, FRAC 3)